karmaniverous/serify-deserify/README.md

 ## Serifiable Types

-`serify` and `deserify` will work on objects (and arrays, which are objects, ok?) of any serifiable type.
+`serify` and `deserify` will work on values of any serifiable type.

 A _serifiable type_ is any type that is:

-- reversibly supported by `JSON.stringify` and `JSON.parse`, i.e. primitive
+- reversibly supported by `JSON.stringify` and `JSON.parse`, i.e. booleans,
-  types, plain objects, and arrays
+  numbers, strings, plain objects, and arrays
 - natively supported by `serify`, i.e. `BigInt`, `Date`, `Map`, and `Set`
 - added to `serify` as a custom type
 - composed exclusively of any of the above, i.e. arrays of BigInt-keyed Maps of